susanev/susanev.github.io/evans_resume.md

 * Led research-informed design on an agile team focused on the member web experience.
 * Led multiple improvement projects to the member's dashboard, and claims and payments.
 * Implemented front-end code for a major redesign.
-* Led introduction to web accessibility sessions.
+* Led numerous web accessibility learning sessions.

 ### UX Designer at University of Washington
 _February 2014 – March 2016_